|

 outside are also useful.
 If sending photos please limit each E Mail

 to 10mb of Attachments - our Letterbox is limited to 10mb.
+I had a chemical Damp

 Proof Course installed but the damp problem is back again